Smart Contracts

 ActiveAccepting votes.
 Default state after submission.

-CancelledVoluntarily removed by the submitter (1 cREP cancellation fee).
+CancelledVoluntarily removed by the submitter (1 HREP cancellation fee).

 Key Functions

-• cancelContent(contentId) — Cancel own content (1 cREP fee to the configured cancellation-fee sink, treasury by default).
+• cancelContent(contentId) — Cancel own content (1 HREP fee to the configured cancellation-fee sink, treasury by default).

 • markDormant(contentId) — Mark inactive content as dormant after 30 days.
 Permissionless; reverts if content has an active open round.

-• reviveContent(contentId) — Revive dormant content (5 cREP, max 2 times).
+• reviveContent(contentId) — Revive dormant content (5 HREP, max 2 times).
+Only the original submitter identity can do this, and only during the 1-day exclusive revival window.

 RoundVotingEngine

-Manages per-content voting rounds with tlock commit-reveal voting, epoch-weighted rewards, and deterministic settlement.
+Manages per-content voting rounds with tlock commit-reveal voting, explicit drand metadata binding, epoch-weighted rewards, and deterministic settlement.
 One-sided rounds (consensus) receive a subsidy from the consensus subsidy reserve.

 Configuration